ojacobson/actinide/LANGUAGE.rst

 * During application:

-    * A new environment is created, with the names of the arguments bound to the values from the function application expression.
+    * A new *child* environment is created, with the names of the arguments bound to the values from the function application expression.
+The environment captured by the procedure is the *parent* of this new
+      environment: any name not found in the *child* environment will be looked up in the parent environment instead.

-    * The body of the function is run as a program, in this environment.
+    * The body of the function is run as a program, in the newly-created environment.

     * The result of the last form in the function is the result of the function application.